Chaos in Russia brings uncertainty, opportunities for war in Ukraine

 The U.S. and allies have major concerns about the consequences of instability in Russia, even as the chaos raises opportunities to strengthen Ukraine’s position diplomatically and militarily.

-“We’re going to keep assessing the fallout of this weekend’s events and the implications for Russia and Ukraine,” President Biden said in remarks from the White House on Monday.
+“We’re going to keep assessing the fallout of this weekend’s events and the implications for Russia and Ukraine,” President Biden said Monday in remarks from the White House.

 “We haven’t seen any change in Russia’s nuclear posture.
 There hasn’t been any change in ours.
-But it’s something that we’re going to watch very, very carefully,” Blinken said Sunday in an interview with CBS’s “Face the Nation.”
+But it’s something that we’re going to watch very, very carefully,” Secretary of State Antony Blinken said Sunday in an interview with CBS’s “Face the Nation.”

-Putin has seemed to stymie the immediate threat posed by Yivgeny Prigozhen, who retreated on Sunday from driving an armored column of his Wagner fighters toward Moscow after the intervention of Belarusian President Alexander Lukashenko.
+Putin has seemed to stymie the immediate threat posed by Yevgeny Prigozhin, who retreated Sunday from driving an armored column of his Wagner fighters toward Moscow after the intervention of Belarusian President Alexander Lukashenko.

 ‘Military power is cracking’